What is Windows Vista end of support?

 As of April 11, 2017, Windows Vista customers are no longer receiving new security updates, non-security hotfixes, free or paid assisted support options, or online technical content updates from Microsoft.
 Microsoft has provided support for Windows Vista for the past 10 years, but the time has come for us, along with our hardware and software partners, to invest our resources towards more recent technologies so that we can continue to deliver great new experiences.

 What happens if I continue to use Windows Vista?

-If you continue to use Windows Vista after support has ended, your computer will still work but it might become more vulnerable to security risks and viruses.
+If you continue to use Windows Vista now that support has ended, your computer will still work but it might become more vulnerable to security risks and viruses.
 Internet Explorer 9 is no longer supported, so if your Windows Vista PC is connected to the Internet and you use Internet Explorer 9 to surf the web, you might be exposing your PC to additional threats.
 Also, as more software and hardware manufacturers continue to optimize for more recent versions of Windows, you can expect to encounter more apps and devices that do not work with Windows Vista.